 Assuming you follow my suggestions, more of less, for things to do in Fukuoka Japan, I’d recommend between 2-3 days in Fukuoka.
 This allows you to enjoy at least one full day in the city center, plus take 1-2 day trips.
 In general, I’d also say that shorter stints in Fukuoka fit better into larger trips to Kyushu, while a long weekend (or even longer) is better if you’re only traveling to Fukuoka during your visit to Japan.

 As far as how to structure a Fukuoka itinerary 4 days (or longer)?
 My first recommendation would be to find an Airbnb property and “live” in the city instead of just camping out there as a tourist.
-Secondly, I’d probably recommend digging deeper into Fukuoka neighborhoods, and perhaps visiting secondary sights I haven’t mentioned yet, such as the ruins of Fukuoka Castle and Ohori Park (which, sorry to those of you who love it, I do not consider a huge priority for a short trip to Fukuoka).
+Secondly, I’d probably recommend digging deeper into Fukuoka neighborhoods, and perhaps visiting secondary sights such as the ruins of Fukuoka Castle and Ohori Park.
 On the other hand, when it comes to how long to spend in Fukuoka, I am a big fan of staying a while!

 Is Fukuoka Worth Visiting?